The Teichm\"uller and Riemann Moduli Stacks: Introduction.

-The only condition needed for this result to hold is that the dimension of the automorphism group of all structures of $\mathcal T(X)$ (or $\mathcal M(X)$) is bounded by a fixed integer.
+Nevertheless, putting on $\T$ and $\mathcal M(X)$ a global analytic structure in some sense is the only way to go beyond the classical local deformation theory.
+As we cannot expect a structure of analytic space, even a non-Hausdorff one, {\it we have to view these quotient spaces as stacks}.
+The aim of this paper is to develop this point of view.
+The question now becomes to showing that, {\it as stacks, $\T$ and $\mathcal M(X)$ are analytic}.
+This can also be seen as an answer to Question 1.8 of \cite{VerbitskySurvey}.
+Since we work with arbitrary complex structures and not only with projective ones, we have to work with analytic stacks and not algebraic ones. \\ For surfaces of fixed genus $g>1$, the classical setting coincide with the stack setting.
+Both stacks $\T$ and $\mathcal M(X)$ are analytic and can be fully recovered from the Teichm\"uller and Riemann moduli spaces.
+In particular, the complex structure on $\T$, respectively the complex orbifold structure on $\mathcal M(X)$ are equivalent to the analytic structures on the corresponding stack.
+The case of genus $1$ is somewhat more complicated, because of the translations\footnote{To avoid this problem, it is customary to use marked complex tori, that is elliptic curves.}.
+Here the stack structure contains strictly more information than the classical spaces $\mathbb H$ and $\mathbb H/\text{PSL}_2(\mathbb Z)$ since it also encodes the translation group of each complex torus, but once again both stacks are analytic and their analytic structure comes from the complex structure on the corresponding spaces. \\ The main results of this paper show that, in any dimension, both the Teichm\"uller and the Riemann moduli stacks are analytic stacks.
+The only condition needed for this result to hold is that the dimension of the automorphism group of all structures of $\mathcal T(X)$ (or $\mathcal M(X)$) is bounded by a fixed integer\footnote{which is always the case for surfaces.}.
 This is nevertheless a mild restriction since we may easily stratify $\mathcal I$ into strata where this dimension is bounded.
-We emphasize that $X$ can be any compact manifold and that we consider all complex structures and not only projective or k\"ahler ones\footnote{However, our results also apply to the set of k\"ahler structures on $X$ modulo $\text{Diff}^0(X)$ or $\text{Diff}^+(X)$.}. \\ The paper is organized as follows.
-Some notations and classical facts about the Kuranishi space are introduced in section \ref{notations}.
-We then give some general properties of $\mathcal I$ in section \ref{f-homotopy}, putting emphasis on connectedness properties, and introducing a graph, called the {\it graph of $f$-homotopy}.
-The TG foliation of the space $\mathcal I$ is introduced in section \ref{TGfoliationsection}.
-The technical core of the paper is constituted by sections \ref{multifoliate} and \ref{Teichmueller}, where we perform the construction of the analogue for the holonomy groupoid.
-We call it {\it the Teichm\"uller groupoid}.
-To smoothe the difficulties of the construction, a sketch of it is given in section \ref{holonomy} and a very simple case is treated in section \ref{rigidified}.
-All this culminates in the proof of the main Theorem \ref{maintheorem}, stating that the Teichm\"uller groupoid is an analytic smooth presentation of the Teichm\"uller stack.
-Analogous construction and statement for the Riemann moduli stack are done in sections \ref{Riemann} and \ref{main}.
-We also show that both stacks are isomorphic to stacks of families of complex manifolds.
-This is of course not a surprise but it is important to link the theory of Teichm\"uller and Riemann moduli stacks to the classical deformation theory of Kodaira-Spencer.
-Complete examples are given in section \ref{examples}. \\ We hope that this paper will serve as a source of motivation for studying global moduli problems in Complex Analytic Geometry and their interplay with Artin analytic stacks.
+We emphasize that $X$ can be any compact manifold and that we consider all complex structures and not only projective or k\"ahler ones\footnote{However, our results also apply to the set of k\"ahler structures on $X$ modulo $\text{Diff}^0(X)$ or $\text{Diff}^+(X)$.}. \\ We postpone the precise statements of the main Theorems \ref{maintheorem} and \ref{mainR} as well as the strategy of proof to section \ref{notations} after defining precisely the involved notions.
+Let us just say that we will follow the same strategy that can be used for Riemann surfaces.
+Firstly, we define $\mathcal T(X)$ and $\mathcal M(X)$ as stacks of families of complex manifolds diffeomorphic to $X$.
+This is the easy part.
+Secondly, we build an atlas with good analytic properties to show they are analytic.
+This is the difficult part which takes the rest of the paper. \\ We hope that this paper will serve as a source of motivation for studying global moduli problems in Complex Analytic Geometry and their interplay with analytic stacks.
 From the one hand, every abstract result on these stacks might apply to moduli problems and increase our knowledge of Complex Manifolds.
-From the other hand, examples of Teichm\"uller stacks are an unending source of examples of Artin analytic stacks, showing all the complexity and richness of their structure, far from finite dimensional group actions and leaf spaces.
+From the other hand, examples of Teichm\"uller stacks are an unending source of examples of analytic stacks, showing all the complexity and richness of their structure, far from finite dimensional group actions and leaf spaces.